U.S. News Rankings

-Bucknell is divided into the College of Arts and Sciences, the College of Engineering, and the School of Management.
-The undergraduate curriculum is guided by a liberal arts core, and students can choose from 50 majors including professional programs in education, engineering, management, and music.
-About 40 percent of students at Bucknell take advantage of study-abroad programs offered in nearly 60 countries.
+Bucknell is divided into the College of Arts and Sciences, the College of Engineering and the School of Management.
+The undergraduate curriculum is guided by a liberal arts core, and students can choose from more than 50 majors including professional programs in education, engineering, management and music.
+About 40 percent of students at Bucknell take advantage of more than 130 study-abroad programs.
 Bucknell traditions include the Chrysalis Ball, an annual student/faculty/staff gala, and First Night, an event held in January to celebrate the successful completion of freshman students’ first semester.

 |School mission and unique qualities (as provided by the school):|